andrewfletch/fuse.plot/README.md

-###fuse.plot

-##Description
+##fuse.plot

+###Description

 fuse.plot is a simple function used to fuse two distance matrices.
-It takes no arguments, and walks a user through the steps.
+It takes no arguments, and walks a user through each step.

-##Usage
+###Usage

-*** If you have not used fuse.plot before execute the following code...
+Step 1: If you have not used fuse.plot before, you can execute the following code...

         install.packages("analogue")

-Then, every time a new R session is initiated use...

-        library(analogue)
+(Note) If step 1 is ignored, fuse.plot will attempt to install dependencies automatically.

-After the 'analogue' package has been loaded, use the the code below to initiate fuse.plot...
+Step 2: Use the the code below to initiate fuse.plot...

         source(file.choose())

-Locate and select 'fuseplot.R' then use...
+Locate and select 'fuseplot.R'.

+Step 3: fuse.plot will now guide you ste-by-step and will prompt you to execute the following...

         fuse.plot()

-The generated plot has no title.
+Step 4: (optional) The generated plot has no title.
 One can be created using...

         plot(fused_data, main = "YOUR TITLE HERE")